emipa606/PreceptsAndMemes/README.md

 The source files are included.
 And you're free to use them as you like as long as you give credit back.

 Due to extreme pressure from a friend of mine, I've set up a Kofi page.
-Send some [strike] Yayo [/strike] Love this way if you feel like it.
+Send some ~~ Yayo ~~ Love this way if you feel like it.

 ![Image](https://i.imgur.com/PwoNOj4.png)